 Guidelines for Citing BEA Information | ID: 1002 | Created: Aug-05-2011

 Over the past several years several economic stimulus acts have become law.
 These acts have often contained bonus depreciation provisions and higher ceilings for small business expensing.
-For example, the American Taxpayer Relief Act of 2012 (or “ATRA”) provides for 50 percent bonus depreciation for qualified investments placed in service during 2013.
-ATRA also raises the ceiling for small business expensing under Internal Revenue Code Section 179 to $500,000 through 2014.
+For example, the Tax Increase and Prevention Act of 2014 (or “TIPA”) provides for 50 percent bonus depreciation for qualified investments placed in service during 2014.
+TIPA also raises the ceiling for small business expensing under Internal Revenue Code Section 179 to $500,000 through 2014.
 TIPA extended the American Taxpayer Relief Act of 2012 (or “ATRA”), which offered similar provisions for 2013.
 The Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010 (or “TRUIRJCA”) allowed 100 percent bonus depreciation from September 2010 through December 2011 and 50 percent bonus depreciation in 2012.1